urban-1/lazylog/docs/source/README.rst

 Customizing
 ~~~~~~~~~~~

-You can customize ``simplelog`` and disable any of the features you
+You can customize ``lazylog`` and disable any of the features you don't
-don't like, so
+like, so

 .. code:: python